Updated November 8, 2023

-In the Modern world of business, Businesses are recognized on the Basis of Total Revenue generated by the Company.
-This means the particular product of that particular company as the ability to derive that total amount of Sales.
-The Earnings of the company depends upon various factors such as the Sector in which the company caters, raw materials or cost of goods sold used for the preparation and marketing of the product etc. When similar companies within the same industry deliver different Net profit margin, then we can look for the root causes of variations.
-One the income generating capacity from one product would be lesser than the other; so automatically the higher income derive by Product one has the higher demand due to higher acceptability and higher customer satisfying ability.
-Thus if the two products remain within the same business environment, the costs associated with the products would be more or less the same.
-But the Product with higher acceptability would result in higher earnings or higher bottom-line than the Second product.
-Even if the products are more or less same in nature and have same acceptability, then also there can be variances in the bottom-line when the management of one company is less efficient than the other and vice versa.
+One, the income-generating capacity from one product would be lesser than the other, so automatically, the higher income derived by Product One has a higher demand due to higher acceptability and higher customer satisfying ability.
+Thus, if the two products remain within the same business environment, the costs associated with the products would be more or less the same.
+But the Product with higher acceptability would result in higher earnings or a higher bottom line than the Second product.
+Even if the products are more or less the same and have the same acceptability, there can also be variances in the bottom line when the management of one company is less efficient than the other and vice versa.

-The format of Income Statement showing Total Revenue vs Earnings
+The format of the Income Statement showing Total Revenue vs Earnings

 Below is the top 5 difference between Revenue vs Earnings

-Both Revenues vs Earnings are popular choices in the market; let us discuss some of the major Difference Between Revenue and Earnings of accounting:
+Both Revenues vs Earnings are popular choices in the market; let us discuss some of the major differences:

-- Revenue comes as the topmost items in the Income Statement Format whereas Earnings come in the last item in the Income Statement category.
+- Revenue comes as the topmost item in the Income Statement Format, whereas Earnings come as the last item in the Income Statement category.

-- In most of the profitable Business Net profit is expected to be on the higher side as the product is well accepted by the customers and the Business derives enough profits even after meeting all the expenses.
+- In the most profitable Business, Net profit is expected to be higher as the product is well accepted by the customers and the Business derives enough profits even after meeting all the expenses.

 - Depreciation and taxes are adjusted from Total Income to get the Net Earnings.

-- Higher Revenue depends upon the product acceptability and the total demand for the product across the sector whereas higher Net Earnings depends on the low costs or higher efficiency business.
+- Higher Revenue depends upon the product acceptability and the total demand for the product across the sector.
+In contrast, higher Net Earnings depend on low costs or increased efficiency in business.

 Here are some of the comparisons between Revenue vs Earnings –